Subway chokehold: Attorney for Marine veteran offers condolences, as New Yorkers call for action

 There have been rallies calling for the same thing across New York City.

+A grand jury could be convened next week to hear evidence in the case.

-The attorney of the marine veteran involved in the chokehold death of Neely issued a statement this week, expressing "condolences" over the "awful tragedy."
+This all comes as the attorney for the marine veteran involved in the chokehold death of Neely issued a statement this week, expressing "condolences" over the "awful tragedy."

 RELATED | Rally planned, outrage continues to grow over deadly subway chokehold encounter